 The Blockchain ecosystem relies on many separate systems and areas of interest for developers.
+Most users of cryptocurrency read a crypto trading bot review or two before choosing their money transaction vendor.
 Onramp exchanges provide a means of EFT or credit card purchases by handling storage in a ‘secure wallet’ with keys outside of your control, but if the CEO should die, he could take the keys with him to his grave.
 Not your keys, not your coins, as the saying goes.
 Cryptocurrency ATMs also provide a cash-to-coin transaction if you additionally download an app.

 Transaction Usability and the Real World

 Components that make up cryptocurrencies are everywhere and being used widely by humanity, whether we are consciously aware of it or not.